 - 2-3 garlic cloves chopped fine

-- 8 ounces white mushrooms cleaned and thinly sliced
+- 8 ounces white or brown mushrooms cleaned and thinly sliced

 - 1 28 ounce canned crushed tomatoes